-Risk Likelihood Risk Impact Risk Mitigation Plan Inadequate funding for research assistants Low High Pay RAs from alternative funds, e.g., Research Professorship Start-up Fund; agreement has this has already been agreed and the plan has been implemented.
-Having exhausted the CSSR4Africa budget for Year 2, we are now completely dependent on this source of funding to complete the project.
-Since this source of funding also expires in June 2025, we plan on wrapping up the project at that point.
-This date coincides with the departure of the PI from CMU-Africa.
+Risk Likelihood Risk Impact Risk Mitigation Plan Inadequate funding for Low High Pay RAs from alternative funds, e.g., Research Professorship Start-up research assistants Fund; agreement has this has already been agreed.
 The Pepper robot dies again Moderate Low We have purchased a second Pepper robot.
-Unable to resolve an ongoing control problem requiring termination of the inbuilt autonomous life mode on the Pepper robot Moderate Low We have found a partially effective workaround to this problem.
-African cultural knowledge are not effective in use cases Low High T6.2 produces a set adjustments which are documented in T1.4.
-Implementation of the system architecture for use cases is insufficient Low High T6.2 produces a set adjustments which are documented in T3.5.
-Robot sensing and analysis does not perform adequately Low High T6.2 produces a set adjustments which are documented in T4.4.
-Robot behaviors do not perform adequately Low High T6.2 produces a set adjustments which are documented in T5.6.
+Unable to resolve an ongoing control problem requiring termination of the inbuilt autonomous life mode on the Pepper robot Moderate Low We have worked with the vendor to identify the problem.
+African cultural knowledge are not effective in use cases Low High T6.2 produces a set adjustments which are mented in T1.4.
+Implementation of the system architecture for use cases is insufficient Low High T6.2 produces a set adjustments which are mented in T3.5.
+Robot sensing and analysis does not perform adequately Low High T6.2 produces a set adjustments which are mented in T4.4.
+Robot behaviors do not perform adequately Low High T6.2 produces a set adjustments which are mented in T5.6.
 T6.4 Use case evaluation does not achieve sufficiently high user ratings in the evaluation Moderate Moderate T6.2 identifies adjustments; these are implemented in T1.4, T2.4, T3.5, T4.4, and T5.6.